-D2.1 has 3 main elements the basic are represented in chapter 2 methodology and chapter 3 containing the relevant information for the benchmarking and best practices evaluation, chapter 4 to chapter 9 containing the state-of-the-art of mobility services covering PTO, LaaS, DRT services, car sharing, MaaS and demo site mobility services and last but not least chapter 10, which benchmarks the input from chapter 4 to chapter 9 using the methodology and the input of chapter 3 as well as providing 7 best practices (business and operating models) for the further development work in A2.2.
-It has to be mentioned that the selection of demo sites for chapter 9 has been made based on availability and quality of demo site data and to cover most relevant MaaS solution as well as their market maturity.
+D2.1 has 4 main elements the basic are represented in chapter 2 methodology and chapter 3 containing the relevant information for the benchmarking and best practices evaluation, chapter 4 to chapter 8 are presenting the analysis results of the state-of-the-art of mobility services covering PTO, LaaS, DRT services, car sharing, and MaaS and last but not least chapter 9, which benchmarks the inputs from chapter 4 to chapter 8 and the results from the annex using the methodology and the input of chapter 3.
+Finally, chapter 10 is providing 7 best practices (business and operating models) for the further development work in A2.2.
+It should be mentioned that the selection of demo sites in the annex has been made based on availability and quality of demo site data and to cover most relevant MaaS solutions as well as their market maturity.

-It should be noted that all figures in this document are taken from publicly available sources and normally provided by the companies themselves.
+It should be noted that all figures in this document are taken from publicly available sources or are provided by the companies themselves.